 A maximum of £250,000 is available.
 Research projects with an emphasis on (1) novel and emerging technologies and (2) their application to cardiovascular disease prevention and/or treatment, which can be expected to benefit patients within a foreseeable timeframe, will be considered.
 Appropriate approaches include tissue and bioengineering, the development and evaluation of new diagnostic and therapeutic devices, bioimaging, nanotechnology, biomaterials, genomic and proteomic approaches, computational biology and bioinformatics.
 NET Grants are not appropriate for funding clinical trials.

 HRUK does not have a specific grant scheme for PhD studentships but PhD funding can be applied for as part of a Translational Research Project (TRP) Grant, a Novel and Emerging Technologies (NET) Grant or a Northern Ireland Grant.
 Applications can include funding for a stipend of up to £16,000 per annum, university tuition fees (UK rate) and research consumables up to £5,000 per annum.
-To apply for funding to support a PhD studentship, the proposed supervisor must complete and submit the appropriate application form, together with 'Appendix 1 - PhD Details', by the TRP or NET closing date.
+To apply for funding to support a PhD studentship, the proposed supervisor must complete and submit the appropriate application form, together with 'Appendix 1 - PhD Details', by the closing date.

 Places on our Masterclasses are free to delegates with registration and accomodation costs funded by Heart Research UK.
 They are the ideal opportunity to gain new skills, knowledge and hands-on experience of the latest techniques from leading experts in the field.
-Topics of recent Masterclasses have included 'Arterial Revascularisation for CABG', 'CMR for Coronary Heart Disease' and 'Aortic Arch Surgery' and 'Minimal Invasive Extracorporeal Technologies'.
+Topics of Masterclasses have included 'Arterial Revascularisation for CABG', 'CMR for Coronary Heart Disease', 'Aortic Arch Surgery' and 'Minimal Invasive Extracorporeal Technologies'.
 Read more about our Masterclasses